Blahah/rnaseq_training/datasets/01_arabidopsis/tutorial/md/01_quantifying.md

 ... where `URL` is the URL of the file to download.
 It will be downloaded with a progress bar and saved to the current working directory.

-So, to download the first read file from this experiment you would...
+**This file is already downloaded for you!
+You can find it in `./data/reads/SRR3136731.fastq.gz`**.
+For future reference, if you wanted to download the first read file from this experiment you would...

 ```bash
 cd data/reads